japorized/TeX_notes/README.md

 ### Information about PMATH351F17 and PMATH347F17

 These notes will stop at Lecture 11, since I have to drop these courses due to personal reasons.
-I will continue to accept typo amendments wherever necessary.
-Please feel free to copy these notes for yourselves and continue editing from there.
+For PMATH347, I have retaken the course and have a completed set of notes now.
+See PMATH347S18.
+I will be taking PMATH351 in F18.